 It comes with a sheath as expected, but this ain’t no normal sheath!
 It’s a hard-coated tube into which you actually SCREW the knife itself.
 The waffle-patterned handle completes the very intimidating and awe-inspiring presence of this knife.

 This is not exactly a knife that you would use for the most part in any sort of survival or hunting context.
 In fact, more than anything, I’d suggest this is a collector’s piece that would be passed from father to son for generations.
-Amazon has a mini Jagdkommando, but seriously, I’m not sure anyone would afford the full-size version if you check out the price of the small one!
+Amazon has an ALTERNATIVE “Jagdkommando” which may be much more manageable in terms of price!

 Other Insane Knives (that I would beg, borrow and maybe steal for!)